 Canada’s National Financial Literacy Strategy

-The Federal Government has highlighted the importance of financial literacy.
-In 2014, it appointed Jane Rooney as Canada’s first Financial Literacy Leader.
-Ms. Rooney formed a National Steering Committee on Financial Literacy which includes CBA President Terry Campbell, and the Committee is tasked with supporting the implementation of Canada’s national financial literacy strategy.
+The Federal Government has highlighted the importance of financial literacy and appointed Jane Rooney as Canada’s first Financial Literacy Leader.
+Ms. Rooney chairs a National Steering Committee on Financial Literacy which includes CBA President Neil Parmenter, and the Committee is tasked with supporting the implementation of Canada’s national financial literacy strategy.

 1 World Bank, Global Findex Database 2014: http://ow.ly/SfkaL